Alloyed/agdg-links/index.md

 4chan expects.
 WebMConverter provides a retard-friendly interface for that.

-	This is a gauntlet, yes, but at the end of the tunnel you should have a video you can post to both 4chan and youtube, with near-native resolution, impeccable color accuracy, and full framerate.
+This is a bit of a gauntlet, yes, but at the end of the tunnel you should have a video you can post to both 4chan and youtube, with near-native resolution, impeccable color accuracy, and full framerate.
 Expect tools to improve with time.

 ### JIFS
 If that doesn't float your boat, you can always make crusty old gifs with these point-and-shoot tools.